Ooops! Noah Is Gone...: Reception

-Box Office
+Box office

 The film has grossed CN¥10.8 million at the Chinese box office.

 Critical reception

-The film has a 36% rating on Rotten Tomatoes with an average rating of 4.5/10, making the reception of the film on the website negative.
-However, there is no Critic Consensus rating yet.
+While the film was acclaimed in Europe, its American dub was panned by that country's critics.
+The film has a 36% rating on Rotten Tomatoes with an average rating of 4.5/10, making the reception of the film on the website mixed-to-negative, but there is no critic consensus rating yet.